b-lukaszuk/BS_wJ_eng/contents/altruism.md

 sc(s)
 ```

-Again, we start by initializing the necessary variables: list of players
+Again, we start by initializing the necessary variables: the result
-(`players`), the result (`playersPts`) and players that already played in our
+(`playersPts`) and players that already played in our game
-game (`alreadyPlayed`).
-Next, we use Julia's simplified nested for loop syntax
+(`alreadyPlayed`).
+Next, we use Julia's simplified nested for loop syntax (that
-(that we met in @sec:mat_multip_solution) to make all players play with each
+we met in @sec:mat_multip_solution) to make all players play with each other.
-other.
-We prevent the player playing with themselves (`player1 == player2`).
 We
+prevent the player playing with themselves (`player1 == player2`).
+We also stop
-also stop the players from playing with each other two times.
+the players from playing with each other two times.
 Without
 `haskey(alreadyPlayed, player2)`, e.g. `naive` would play with `egoist` twice
 [once as `player1` (`naive` vs `egoist`), the other time as `player2` (`egoist`
 vs `naive`)].
 We update the points scored by each player after every pairing